sc-matthew/SQL_Project/README.md

 ### Acknowledgements
 * The data is originally from the article Hotel Booking Demand Datasets, written by Nuno Antonio, Ana Almeida, and Luis Nunes for Data in Brief, Volume 22, February 2019.

-### Inspiration
-* Your data will be in front of the world's largest data science community.
-What questions do you want to see answered?

 ---
 ## References: